ls4154/YCSB-cpp/README.md

 # YCSB-cpp

 Yahoo!
-Cloud Serving Benchmark([YCSB](https://github.com/brianfrankcooper/YCSB/wiki)) written in C++.
+Cloud Serving Benchmark ([YCSB](https://github.com/brianfrankcooper/YCSB/wiki)) written in C++.
-This is a fork of [YCSB-C](https://github.com/basicthinker/YCSB-C) with some additions
+This is a fork of [YCSB-C](https://github.com/basicthinker/YCSB-C) with the following additions:

- * Tail latency report using [HdrHistogram_c](https://github.com/HdrHistogram/HdrHistogram_c)
+ * Tail latency reporting using [HdrHistogram_c](https://github.com/HdrHistogram/HdrHistogram_c)
- * Modified the workload more similar to the original YCSB
+ * Modified workloads to be more similar to the original YCSB
  * Supported databases: LevelDB, RocksDB, LMDB, WiredTiger, SQLite

 # Build YCSB-cpp

 ## Build with Makefile on POSIX

-Initialize submodule and use `make` to build.
+Initialize the submodule and use `make` to build.

 ```
 git clone https://github.com/ls4154/YCSB-cpp.git